h-sehee/math308-binary-game/docs/egdd.md

 *Describe how the learning will be assessed, e.g., pre/post multiple-choice test, or SAT, or some other instrument.*

+A short pre-test, and matching post-test.

 *If proposing a new instrument, briefly and concisely list some example assessment questions.*

 Given a directory name, utilize bash commands to access it.
 Given a file name, utilize bash commands to delete it.
-Given a file name, utilize bash commands to move it to another directory.
+Given a file and directory name, utilize bash commands to move it to another given directory.

 # What sets this project apart?

 - Most coding assessments that introduce students to the terminal don't intend to be entertaining, but our game will have fun graphics, an engaging story, and thrilling gameplay.

-*Give some reasons why this game is not like every other game out there.
-Whether the learning objective is unique, the gameplay mechanics are new, or what.
-You should persuade the reader that your game is novel and worthy of development.
-Consider arguments that would be persuasive to a Venture Capitalist, Teacher, or Researcher.
-These might be focused on learning needs, too.*

-- *Reason #1*
-- *Reason #2*
-- *Reason #3*
-- *Reason #4*
-- *etc.*
+- The game will be educational yet still have aspects of a fun video game integrated seamlessly into it.

 # Player Interaction Patterns and Modes